qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 Use the same approach as above and create a buffer for your schools.

-It needs to be :guilabel:`1 km` in radius, and saved under the usual directory as :guilabel:`schools_buffer_1km_dissolved.shp`.
+It needs to be :guilabel:`1 km` in radius.
+Save the new layer in the :file:`vector_analysis.gpkg` file.

 :ref:`Check your results <vector-analysis-basic-1>`